No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 < My Thoughts > “Other nonverbal communications often get lost for me…”

-Persons with Asperger’s (aka ‘high functioning autism’) often experience social isolation in a variety of situations and settings.
 In the classroom, according to Safran (2002), teachers can also feel isolated from their colleagues, in their attempts to support their students with Asperger’s.
 But, accepting teachers can signal the student to stop inappropriate behavior and help to keep them to the rule of raising their hand to be recognized; so not to create an annoying situation.
 Teachers “can find creative ways to connect the student” with his or her peers, in the classroom.
-“An effective teacher “can usually see the point the student is making…” and thus interpret and help the other kids see the value in what is being said.
-Teachers can become skilled at facilitating the learning of all students.

 29% Maybe you know a little bit about what it’s like to be me when you get lost driving through a strange neighborhood.
 But I live that topographical agnosia every day and not just in strange neighborhoods.
 I get lost in buildings I’ve been entering for years.
 Catch me on a bad day and I will get lost in my own living room.
 No kidding: I’ve stood there before, thinking, “I know the people who live here” as I looked at my own home, rendered foreign by a combination of exhaustion and unusual brain wiring.